The Gospel of John Chapter 5 is when things really start to "heat up." Jesus heals a man and causes quite a stir, unfortunately for the wrong reason.

 3. Why do you think Jesus would not accept human testimony?

-1. List the mistakes or shortcomings of the Jews (as pointed out by Jesus) in the following verses from the Gospel of John Chapter 5:
+1. List the mistakes or shortcomings of the Jews (as pointed out by Jesus) in the following verses:

-2. From your reading of the Gospel of John Chapter 5, whose testimony was weightier than John the Baptist?
+2. From your reading of this chapter of the Gospel of John, whose testimony was weightier than John the Baptist?

 3. How do we accept praise or testimony from people; and how can that sometimes be out of line with God’s will?